 What Types of Dental Bridges are There?

-The most typical type of bridges, traditional bridges are created with either ceramics or porcelain fused to metal.
-This type of dental bridges involves the creation of a crown for the tooth or implant on both sides of the missing tooth with a pontic placed between them.
+Traditional Bridges: Traditional bridges are the most popular.
+They are either ceramics or porcelain fused to metal.
+This type of dental bridge involves creating a crown for the tooth or implant on both sides of the missing tooth with a pontic placed between them.

-Cantilever bridges are bridges put when there are adjacent teeth on only one side of the missing tooth or teeth.
-This type of bridges is not recommended for missing teeth in the back of the mouth as there is a tendency that the bridge will be subjected to too much force and be damaged since there is only one side for support.
+Cantilever Bridges: Cantilever bridges are bridges put when there are adjacent teeth on only one side of the missing tooth or teeth.
+This bridge typically isn't recommended for missing teeth in the back of the mouth.
+The jaw's back has a lot of force, and the bridge might be damaged since there is only one side for support.

-Also known as resin-bonded bridges, Maryland-bonded bridges are made of porcelain or porcelain fused to metal which relies on a composite resin cement for its retention.
+Maryland-bonded Bridges: Also known as resin-bonded bridges, Maryland-bonded bridges porcelain or porcelain fused to metal.
+They rely on a composite resin cement for its retention.
 It is considered the least invasive and conservative type of dental bridge.

 What are the Advantages of Dental Bridges?

-- Aesthetically pleasing.
-A dental bridge provides a natural-looking restoration to one's smile especially with porcelain dental bridge which can easily camouflage with the natural color of the teeth and give a superior resistance to stains.
-Aside from filling the gap left by a missing tooth, it also maintains the natural shape of the face.
+Aesthetically pleasing.
+A dental bridge provides a natural-looking restoration to one's smile, especially with a porcelain dental bridge, which can easily camouflage with the teeth' natural color and give superior resistance to stains.
+Aside from filling the gap left by a missing tooth, it also maintains the face's natural shape.

-- Innately protective.
-The placement of the bridge helps preserve the patient's natural dentition, assuming the functionality and strength of the missing tooth.
+Innately protective.
+The bridge placement helps preserve the patient's natural dentition, assuming the missing tooth's functionality and strength.

-- Cost-effective.
-Compared to dental implants, bridges are less expensive, especially if there are several teeth that in need of replacement.
+Cost-effective.
+Compared to dental implants, bridges are less expensive, especially if several teeth need replacement.

-- Less invasive.
-Compared to other dental procedures like dental implants which necessitate at least one surgery, a dental bridge procedure does not require surgeries like bone grafting.
-It simply recontour a part of the enamel to create space for the dental bridge.
+Less invasive.
+Compared to other dental procedures like dental implants, which necessitate at least one surgery, a dental bridge procedure does not require surgeries like bone grafting.
+It recontours merely a part of the enamel to create space for the dental bridge.